Summary

 Can the iso ham raise replace the Romanian deadlift?

 Not entirely.
-The iso ham raise is excellent for hamstring and glute activation, but it does not train the hinge pattern the same way a Romanian deadlift does.
-Use the iso ham raise as a warmup, accessory, or beginner substitute — not a direct replacement.
+The iso ham raise builds hamstring and glute strength through hip extension, but it doesn't train the hip hinge pattern the same way a Romanian deadlift does.
+The hinge is a foundational pattern for picking things up, sprinting, and most posterior-chain athletic movements.
+Use the iso ham raise as a warm-up, accessory, or beginner substitute.
+Once you can hinge safely with load, add the Romanian deadlift back in.